sourcegraph/handbook/content/people-ops/manager-guide.md

 ## How to notify People Ops of an org and role change

 Please complete [this form](https://forms.gle/XUQLbGbhPAs1W2jh7) with the changes that are happening.
 This will notify People Ops.
-If you have any questions, please contact #people-ops in Slack or send an email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)
+If you have any questions, please contact #people-ops in Slack or send an email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com).
+If the change implies someone changing team or manager, the new manager is the one who should complete the form.

 When to complete this form?